 A good treatment center will give clients an environment where their bodies and minds can be rehabilitated in tranquility and safety.

-People who have fallen foul of Suboxone have recovered; they have put their lives back together; and they have walked away from treatment healthy, optimistic, and hopeful.
+People who have developed an addiction to Suboxone have recovered; they have improved their lives; and they have walked away from treatment healthy, optimistic, and hopeful.